-Jewish sect that followed Jesus.
+Many Roman rulers tried to stamp out this Jewish sect that followed Jesus.
 Over the next three hundred years, hundreds, maybe thousands were killed for their faith in Christ.
 In 328 AD, Emperor Constantine made Christianity the official religion.
 As of 2020 there were 2.382 billion people that identify as Christians worldwide.
 That means there are 31.7% of the people in the world that identify their faith as Christian.
-2
+2 begin to live eternally when you commit your life to Christ.
+Until that time, all your effort, work, or prayers are in vain.
+Trusting Christ is the beginning of a new life.

 Maybe you are here today and feel the Holy Spirit tugging at you to make a public commitment to Christ.
 Just as we celebrate today as the birthday of the church, today could be your spiritual birthday.
+You only